StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Introduction - The Trinity"
 header-title="Is the terminology itself important in considering the development of this doctrine?"
 %}}

+### Trinity > What it is not {#trinity-what-it-is-not}

+#### Trinity > What it is not > Only one member possessing divinity {#trinity-what-it-is-not-only-one-member-possessing-divinity}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-deity/#key-point-god-is-one-in-essence-but-that-does-not-mean-that-only-one-person-of-the-trinity-is-deity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Deity" header-title="Key point: God is *one* in essence, but that does *not* mean that only one person of the Trinity is deity"
+%}}

 ## Truth {#truth}